Ghepes/wromox/README.md

 # wromox
 only content img für wromox -
-only img. for theme wromox wordpress
+only img. for theme wromox wordpress - the original - is hidden in the pro